mcmtilman/SwiftPuLP/README.md

 ### Solver

-The Solver takes no parameters and uses the default PuLP solver, disabling logging of messages to standard output.
+The Solver uses the default PuLP solver, disabling logging of messages to standard output by default.

 The solve a model use the following method.